Guide

 proper alignment of the fields and byte ordering (endianness) follows that of

 the platform.
-(The byteorder
+(The byteorder argument must also be "native".)

-size mode, integer type sizes follow those of the standard C
+In "native" size mode, integer type sizes follow those of the standard C

-integer types of the platform (int
+integer types of the platform (int, unsigned short etc.).

 @dcs.dataclass_struct()